bytebase/bytebase.com-old/content/docs/get-started/install/deploy-with-docker.md

 <hint-block type="warning">

-If you run Bytebase inside Docker on Linux and want to connect the database intance on the same host, then you need to supply the additional `--add-host host.docker.internal:host-gateway --host network` flags.
+If you run Bytebase inside Docker on Linux and want to connect the database intance on the same host, then you need to supply the additional `--add-host host.docker.internal:host-gateway --network host` flags.

 </hint-block>